-The failure to comply with the terms of the Credit Facilities would entitle the lenders to accelerate all amounts outstanding under the Credit Facilities and, upon such acceleration, the lenders would be entitled to begin enforcement procedures against the assets of the Partnership, the Operating LP, Acadian Timber GP and/or their subsidiaries, including accounts receivable, work in progress and equipment.
+The failure to comply with the terms of the Credit Facilities would entitle the lenders to accelerate all amounts outstanding under the Credit Facilities and, upon such acceleration, the lenders would be entitled to begin enforcement procedures against the assets of the Partnership, AT Limited Partnership, Acadian Timber GP and/or their subsidiaries.
 The lenders would then be repaid from the proceeds of such enforcement proceedings, using all available assets.
 Only after such repayment and the payment of any other secured and unsecured creditors would the holders of Common Shares receive any proceeds from the liquidation of the assets of the Corporation.